Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: C-V2X Success Probability Over Shared V2V and Cellular Uplink Channels

 where ${{\cal L}_{{I_{R_{in}}}}}\left( s \right)$ and ${{\cal L}_{{I_{R_{out}}}}}\left( s \right)$ are given in \eqref{LaplaceSingleRoad1} and \eqref{LaplaceSingleRoad2}, respectively. \begin{proof} See Appendix \ref{AppendixE}. \end{proof}

-With the help of Corollary \ref{cor4} and \ref{cor8}, we can derive the success probabilities for the V2V link and that for the V2B link for a given distance $r$ in the following theorems. \begin{thm}[Success Probability of the V2V Shared Link] The success probability of the V2V link for given minimum distance $r_v$ between transmitter and receiver is derived as
+With the help of Corollary \ref{cor4} and \ref{cor8}, we can derive the success probabilities for the V2V link, B2V link and that for the V2B link for a given distance $r$ in the following theorems. \begin{thm}[Success Probability of the V2V Link {Over Shared Channels}] The success probability of the V2V link for given minimum distance $r_v$ between transmitter and receiver is derived as